Gender gap in Pakistan: Reasons for the gap

 The social acknowledgement of politics as part of the public sphere, which is considered the man's responsibility has proven to be a barrier for women participating and getting elected into office.
 Many women find it difficult to enter public office as it is seen as a masculine area, fit for men and unfit for women.
 Thus, these social stigmas and social norms keep women feeling separated from politics as a whole.
 Additionally, the traditional culture in Pakistan usually delegates household responsibilities to women, as mentioned previously.
 Thus, many women find it difficult to find the time to run and are accused of neglecting their children and home in their desire for a political career.
 Another gap lies in the gender makeup of party leaders.
 In Pakistan all of the party elites and leaders are male, who would occasionally leave women candidates out of important decisions and be less likely to support a female candidate.
 Additionally, in Pakistan men and women are usually kept separate in certain public areas, such as there may be two voting lines, one for men and women.
 This ensures the protection and comfort of citizens.
 However, in certain government offices there are not adequate accommodations for women as there as there are not certain spaces designated for women, such as a female visiting area.

 Cultural disparity

 Media participation

 According to the Federal Union of Journalists, less than 5% of journalists in Pakistan are women.

-Gender equality indices

-The Gender Development Index value for Pakistan is 0.750 which places it amongst the lowest in the South Asian region.
-Pakistan's Gender Inequality Index rank is 133 out of 160 countries, as of 2017.